MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/server/nodejs.md

    e.
 Right-click **SQL Server (_instance-name_)** and select **Restart**.
    f.
 Close Configuration Manager.

 You will also have to create a username and password that Azure Mobile Apps can use to connect to the database.
 Ensure the user you create has the `dbcreator` server role.
-For more information on configuring users, consult the [SQL Server documentation](https://docs.microsoft.com/sql/relational-databases/security/authentication-access/create-a-database-user)
+For more information on configuring users, see the [SQL Server documentation](https://docs.microsoft.com/sql/relational-databases/security/authentication-access/create-a-database-user)

 Be sure to record the username and password that you selected.
-You  might need to assign additional server roles or permissions, depending on your database requirements.
+You  might need to assign more server roles or permissions, depending on your database requirements.

 The Node.js application reads the `SQLCONNSTR_MS_TableConnectionString` environment variable for the connection string for this database.
 You can set this variable in your environment.
 For example, you can use PowerShell to set this environment variable: